 In fact, the global online poker market leaders are all in officially in Sweden now and operating above board.
 Plus, these sites offer access to their international player pools, where bigger prize pools and increased cash game options abound.

-PokerStars is the largest online poker site in the world, accounting for over half of the combined traffic on all West-facing sites.
+PokerStars is the largest real money online poker site in the world, accounting for over half of the combined traffic on all West-facing sites.
 The site offers excellent welcome bonuses and recurring promotions, as well as a unique sense of community for its users.
 All in all, PokerStars offers a complete package rarely matched by its competition.

 This platform gives access to an impressive selection of cash game tables, multi-table tournaments, and S&Gs.
 Tournament prize pools are among the best in the world, and the poker room’s large player pool means you’ll never have to wait too long for a game to get going.